Faculty Advisor Communication Tool (FACT)

 Academic Probation and Dismissal

-Notation of Academic Probation appears on a student’s internal record but not on his or her permanent transcript.
+Notation of academic probation appears on a student’s internal record but not on his or her permanent transcript.

-A student whose cumulative GPA remains below 2.000 after attempting 27 or more credits will be academically dismissed.
+A student whose cumulative GPA remains below 2.000, and/or does not earn at least 66 percent of his or her cumulative attempted credits in the term of enrollment subsequent to the one after he or she was placed on academic probation, will be academically dismissed.
 An undergraduate student who has been academically dismissed from the university is automatically dismissed from his or her major.

 A student will be notified about his or her dismissal within one week following the end of the term and has the right to appeal the dismissal decision to the college’s Academic Standing Committee (ASC) if he or she can provide documented evidence supporting an appeal.
 The notification of dismissal will include the appeal deadline.

 Students appealing a dismissal decision will not be eligible to enroll in classes the term following their dismissal to allow time for the appeal process.

 Students are responsible for reviewing their grades and academic standing at the end of each term through their myNortheastern account.